authzed/spicedb-kubeapi-proxy/README.md

 Runs a proxy in front of kube-apiserver that can authorize requests and filter responses using an embedded or remote SpiceDB.

-Checklist:

-- [x] Basic proxy with authentication
-- [x] Authorize an action with a SpiceDB call
-- [x] Write a relationship based on an incoming kube api call
-- [x] Filter a response with a SpiceDB call
-- [ ] Authenticate a request from a ServiceAccount
-- [ ] Add a mutating webhook to intercept all pod creating and switch api endpoints to the proxy

 # Development

 This project uses `mage` to offer various development-related commands.